animal-tree/Writing-stuff-2/Theories/I-Should-Research-This-More.md

 YouTube video idea: "Are you heavier during the day than at night?"

-Suppose the Earth was somehow frozenin its orbit.
-Due to its gravity on your relative to that of the sun's, you'd still be comfortably on its surface experiencing things about the same.
+Suppose the Earth was somehow frozen in its orbit.
+Due to its gravity on you relative to that of the sun's, you'd still be comfortably on its surface experiencing things about the same.

-But now, what if we resume that orbital motion gradually back to normal?
+But now, what if we resume that orbital motion (gradually again) back to normal?
 Well, a big ball —  the Earth would now be accelerating towards you while pulling you along on an orbital trajectory.

-That acceration might be really small — like really small.
+That acceleration might be really small — like really small.
 Perhaps imperceptible.

 But under your feet, the ground literally moves towards you.
-And for that reason, you're actually a bit heavier on that side ofthe Earth, the sun-facing side.
+And for that reason, you're actually a bit heavier on that side of the Earth, the sun-facing side.

 But on the nighttime side, well, it's the opposite.

-So yes, surprisingly, by perhaps imperceptibly small margins, you're a bit heavier during the day.
+By perhaps imperceptibly small margins, you're a bit heavier during the day.